 \subsection{Spatial variability}

-We also analised the variability of the age and metallicity with the position in the two studied fields.
+We also analysed the age and metallicity variability with the position in the two studied fields.
 For each field, we randomly selected 30 regions of $\sim 1.8 '$ of radius, where we found enough stars to produce a complete LF.
 Then, we analysed the obtained LFs following the procedure described in the previous section.
-The ages of all the random regions follow a quasi-Gaussian distribution with a mean of 13.94 and 13.65 Gyr, and a standard deviation of 0.15 and 0.35 Gyr, for F1 and F2 respectively.
-We did not observe any variation in metallicity and obtained a constant value of twice the solar metallicity, in agreement with the results obtained in the previous section.
+The ages of all the random regions follow a quasi-Gaussian distribution with a mean of 13.94 and 13.65 Gyr, and a standard deviation of 0.15 and 0.35 Gyr for F1 and F2 respectively.
+We did not observe any variation in metallicity and obtained a constant value of twice solar metallicity, in agreement with the results obtained in the previous section.